Johns Hopkins Pathobiology PhD Program Group Picture 2021

 Tasnim Syakirah Faiez, M.S.

 Tasnim Syakirah is from Kuala Lumpur, Malaysia and completed her Bachelor’s degree in Biology at the University of Birmingham, UK.
 Her undergraduate research focused on infectious disease pathology and surveillance through studying immune modulating viral proteins as well as the detection of viral DNA in the environment, respectively.
 She subsequently pursued a Master of Science in Immunology from the University of Oxford in the Udalova Lab and conducted her thesis research on the pathogenic role of neutrophil extracellular traps (NETs) in COVID-19.
 After Tasnim successfully completed her MSc thesis defense, she moved to Imperial College London to work as a research assistant in the Department of Medicine.
 There she worked in the Singanayagam Lab to elucidate the role of the respiratory microbiome on the early innate immune response to viral infection.
-Tasnim’s research interests broadly lie in understanding infectious disease host-pathogen interactions.
-Tasnim is also passionate about STEM education and mentorship for women, POC and international students.
-Outside of academics and research, Tasnim enjoys new experiences, nail art, and spending time with her cat and family and friends.
+Tasnim was a recipient of the AAUW International Fellowship 2022-2023 which allowed her to pursue her PhD in Pathobiology at the Johns Hopkins University.
+Currently at Johns Hopkins University, Tasnim is working in the Sfanos Lab investigating the role of microbial metabolites on the pathogenesis of prostate cancer.
+Tasnim’s research interests broadly lie in understanding host-pathogen interactions in the context of various diseases.
+She hopes to use her education, experience and networks to improve research and treatment in low- and middle-income countries, as well as to improve STEM education and mentorship for women, POC and international students.

 Aaron Lewkowicz, B.S.